AErck/Linux-SysAdmin-Wiki/Git-4-SysAdmin.md

 	$ sudo etckeeper init

-It is recommended to .gitignore vim swap files
+It is recommended to .gitignore vim swap files by adding an entry for "*.swp" files

 	$ sudo vim .gitignore